 I’m fascinated by beginnings.
 That is, the first words that fall into a reader’s brain when she opens up a book.
 Not all stories have evocative openings.
-I was fascinated to realize that some of my favorite novelists do not, in fact, write intriguing first paragraphs and yet I continue to read their work and love it.
+I was bemused to find that some of my favorite novelists do not, in fact, write intriguing first paragraphs and yet I continue to read their work and love it.

 But there is something about a good opening that drags us into the book and makes us want to know what the heck the writer meant.
 We are caught on the first word and must read the first sentence.
 Smitten by the first sentence, we must read the first paragraph.
 Intrigued by the first paragraph, we must read the first page … and so on.

 If the writer has done his or her job especially well, we keep that sense of breathless anticipation of what comes next all the way through to the last scene, the last paragraph, the last sentence, the last word, the last period.

 “Ahhh!” we say.
 “Bliss.”